 How to propagate spider plants babies

 Spider plant babies develop roots as they grow on the mother plant.
 When you see these, they are ready to be propagated.
 Some people prefer to start them directly in water.
-I prefer to start in potting soil, therefore the roots are protected from breaking when planted directly into the ground.
+I prefer to start in potting soil, therefore the roots are already surrounded by soil and protected from breaking when planted directly into the ground.

 Cut the stem from the spider babies about 2” up.
 Holding by the stem, gently work the base of the spider into soft soil just deep enough for the plant to stay upright.
 You don’t want to break any roots that may have already started to develop at the base.

 Carefully pour a small amount of water around the base so the soil secures the plant in place.
 Don’t bury it too deep – the roots should just be under the soil enough to keep the plant upright.
 For the first two weeks, keep the soil slightly moist but not wet.